UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 Okay, this might look overwhelming at first, but it's actually pretty simple.
 Let's break it down:

 - The txt2img block (in blue) is the same as the one we saw before.
 The only difference is that we are using a 640x384 empty latent image instead of a 512x512 one.
-This is because twe will then upscale that to a factor of 2 to get a 1280x768 image at the end.
+This is because we will then upscale that to a factor of 2 to get a 1280x768 image at the end.

-- The yellow block is totally optional, just me fetching what the image looked like before going trough the HiResFix process.
+- The yellow block is totally optional, thats just me fetching what the image looked like before going trough the HiResFix process.

 - The green block is where the magic happens.
   - The latent image resulting from the txt2img process is now sent trough a LatentUpscale node.
-  - This node is going ot upscale the latent image by a factor of 2.
+  - This node is going to upscale the latent image by a factor of 2.
 This means that the 640x384 latent image will become a 1280x768 latent image.
-  - We then feed this image to the sampler, wichi will add noise (notice the denoise parameter) and iterate over it.
-But because now it has a starting point (and the denoise value is not too high) it will just upscale the image and add detail instead of getting confused and spitting out 2 images one next to eachother.
+  - We then feed this image to the sampler, which will add noise (notice the denoise parameter) and iterate over it.
+But because now it has a starting point, and the denoise value is not too high, it will just upscale the image and add detail instead of getting confused and spitting out two images one next to eachother.
 - We then decode the image as usual and we get a nice 1280x768 image.

 Notice that some details changed.
 This is depending on the denoise value.
 You can thing of this as how much from 0 to 1 we are going to blur the image.
 If you set it to 0, the image will be exactly the same as the one we started with.
 If you set it to 1, the image will be completely blurred and we will end up with a completely new image.
 The sweet spot is somewhere in the middle, but it depends on the model and the image you are generating.
 Usually around 0.55-0.65 is where it works best.